UoB-COMSM0166/2026-group-8/README.md

 To move beyond a simple clone, our team held a brainstorming session focused on "Innovation within Constraints."
 We asked: How can we make a 50-year-old mechanic feel modern and competitive?

   1. The Visibility Challenge: This led to the creation of "Dark Mode," where we shifted the focus from pure reflex to spatial memory.
   2. The Competitive Edge: We realized most brick breakers are solo experiences.
 We decided to develop the "Duel Mode" to introduce a PvP (Player vs. Player) element, turning a casual game into a strategic battle.

   - **Phase 3: The Decision-Making Process (The "Core")** When deciding which features to prioritize for our MVP (Minimum Viable Product), we followed the criteria below:

   1. Technical Feasibility:
-   _Input Synchronization: "Can we reliably handle simultaneous inputs (Mouse for P1 and Keyboard for P2) within the p5.js event loop without causing control lag or ghosting?"
+     - Input Synchronization: "Can we reliably handle simultaneous inputs (Mouse for P1 and Keyboard for P2) within the p5.js event loop without causing control lag or ghosting?"
-   _Physical Principles Implementation: "Can we implement the physics (vector reflection and collision) reliably within our timeframe?"
+     - Physical Principles Implementation: "Can we implement the physics (vector reflection and collision) reliably within our timeframe?"

   2. User Engagement:
-   _Highlights and Originality: "Does this mode offer a unique "hook"? (e.g., the "King Brick" mechanic in Duel Mode)."
+     - Highlights and Originality: "Does this mode offer a unique "hook"? (e.g., the "King Brick" mechanic in Duel Mode)."
-   _Risk-Reward Power-ups: "Does the implementation of 'Debuffs' (e.g., paddle shrinking) create a strategic tension where players must decide whether to chase a falling item or focus on the ball?"
+     - Risk-Reward Power-ups: "Does the implementation of 'Debuffs' (e.g., paddle shrinking) create a strategic tension where players must decide whether to chase a falling item or focus on the ball?"

   3. Code Scalability:
-   _Modular Entity Interaction: "Can the collision logic in the Ball class be decoupled to interact with any object inheriting from a 'Collidable' interface, allowing us to add obstacles in the future?"
+     - Modular Entity Interaction: "Can the collision logic in the Ball class be decoupled to interact with any object inheriting from a 'Collidable' interface, allowing us to add obstacles in the future?"
-   _Parameter-Driven Level Design: "By parameterizing the Bricks constructor, can we generate entirely different game layouts by simply changing a few variables in the related layout classes?"
+     - Parameter-Driven Level Design: "By parameterizing the Bricks constructor, can we generate entirely different game layouts by simply changing a few variables in the related layout classes?"

 **Final Consensus:**
 We ultimately decided to develop a three-tier experience: Classic (for onboarding), Dark (for challenge), and Duel (for replayability).
 This ensured that our project demonstrated both technical rigor in software architecture and creativity in game design.

-### Stakeholders
+### 2.2 Stakeholders
 -	Development Team (Team Leader, Designers, Engineers, Testers, Artists)
 -	Players
 -	Course Instructor (Teachers/ TAs)